Rutgers logo

 More about RCCL pricing with WCS: https://wcs.oit.rutgers.edu/pricing/#rccl

-• Because the RCCL is intended to reduce the investment and effort in website design and development, ACE vendors should familiarize themselves with the RCCL components and determine how existing components can be used or extended to meet the content needs of clients.
+• RCCL is intended to reduce the investment and effort in website design and development.
+ACE vendors should familiarize themselves with the RCCL components and determine how existing components can be used or extended to meet the content needs of clients.
 This perspective is essential to providing a meaningful and effective SOW.

 Custom components are not necessary in many cases.